gitcompu/pcbwork/PCBHatHat.md

      1) SW-3VPWR set to LM and PWR-SW-5V to either FTDI or EXT (depending upon where 5V supply is coming from)

 ### Connectors
   - 14 pin header connects to RPiHat (one of the 3) or any other such board providing such header.
 Pins G1 to G7 are 7 GPIO pins from RPi routed (depending upon which connector you connect to).
-These are 3V in nature and 4 of them (G1 to G4) are routed to TXB0104 while 2 (G5 and G7) are routed to I2C BiDir for conversion to 5V (so 3G1 means 3V side of G1 while 5G1 means 5V side of the same signal).
-Pin G6 is connected to OE pin of TXB0104 (so putting LOW on this pin makes TXB0104 to go into Tri State thus disabling the 3 V to 5 V conversion of signals - important protection feature).
+These are 3V in nature .
+Among them four (G1 to G4) are routed to TXB0104 while rwo (G5 and G7) are routed to I2C BiDir - both routing for conversion of 3V singnal to 5V (so e.g. 3G1 means 3V side of G1 while 5G1 means 5V side of the same signal).
+Pin G6 is connected to OE pin of TXB0104 (so putting OE as LOW makes TXB0104 to go into Tri State thus disabling the 3 V to 5 V conversion of signals - important protection feature - no such protection for I2C BiDir convertor as its just 4 MOSFET slapped with some resistors - not an IC - see Adafruit side for link to principalbehind the operation).
 #### RPi and Mega 328 related
   - GPIO-3V-2 - Exposes  3V side  of G1 to G4 (alongwith 3V supply and GND)
   - GPIO-5V-2 - Exposes  5V side of G1 to G4 (alongwith 5V supply and GND)